DataJuggler/DataTier.Net/README.md

 # Updates & News

+Update 8.26.2026: I fixed a bug where a new project didn't have valid references (by recreating them).

+Update 8.24.2026: I fixed a bug where the Gateway.cs file could be not found in the Confirm Changes Control.

 Update 8.22.2026: I fixed a bug that when Custom Methods are written when you build the fields were not in alphabetical order.
 The readers have the fields in alphabetical order so this was really bad.